0x3639/docs/docs/developer/rpc-api.md

 * For HTTP: `"EnableHTTP":true`, default HTTP port is `35997`
 * For Websocket: `"EnableWS":true`, default Websocket port is `35998`

-Learn more about configuring Nodes [Enable RPC communication for the Node daemon](quickstart.md#5)

 ## Endpoints & Permissions